matt-42/iod/README.md

 ## C++ Embedded Domain Specific Languages Framework

-The IOD library provides a set of tools to ease the embeding of embedded domain specific languages (EDSL) framework.
+The IOD library provides a set of tools to ease the embedding of embedded domain specific languages (EDSL) framework.
 It includes an abstract syntax tree (AST) with symbols and values as terminals.
 Here is an example of a simple expression: